 For the abnormal text in protecting the CU-CP's sending behavior by CU-UP rejecting a wrong modification request (that may result in the violation of requirement), the following mix of Option 1 and Option 2 is to be adopted:

+If the gNB-CU-UP receives a BEARER CONTEXT MODIFICATION REQUEST message containing the Security Indication Modify IE in the PDU Session Resource To Modify List IE for a PDU session that may result in the change of security policy that has been applied but the DRBs that have been established for that PDU session are not requested to be released via the DRB To Remove List IEs as specified in TS 38.331 [10], then the gNB-CU-UP shall respond with a BEARER CONTEXT MODIFICATION FAILURE message and appropriate cause value.

 No need to define a new cause value for such rejection (the existing "UP integrity protection not possible" or "UP confidentiality protection not possible" can be re-used).